dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ## Generating Type Annotations

 Finally, we can test how well the models write write type annotations for functions.
-Here, the trailling colon makes the type expression the only valid completion.
+Here, the trailing colon makes the type expression the only valid completion.

 *Test 5*: